-Elon Musk is universally recognized as a man with visionary goals who needs an equally impressive space to create the tangible products that will enable his team to achieve their mission: design, manufacture and launch advanced rockets and spacecraft and revolutionize space technology with a goal of enabling people to live on other planets.
-To work against this colossal enterprise, the Hawthorne, California headquarters for SpaceX, set on Rocket Road, hosts more than 5,000 employees in a 510,000 square foot industrial facility designed to inspire their team.
-Knowing that innovation ignites hunger, there are multiple dining facilities, including dining halls for full meals along with areas providing complimentary frozen yogurt, fruit and drinks.
-The amenities provide a working environment that can compete with leading companies and satisfy teams trying to build equipment to take man to Mars.
+Elon Musk, universally-recognized as a man with visionary goals, needs an equally-impressive space to create the tangible products that will enable his team to achieve their mission: design, manufacture, and launch advanced rockets and spacecraft to revolutionize space technology with the goal of enabling humanity to live on other planets.
+To accomplish this colossal enterprise, the Hawthorne, California headquarters for SpaceX (situated on Rocket Road) hosts more than 5,000 employees in a 510,000 square foot industrial facility designed to inspire their team.
+Knowing that innovation ignites hunger, the facility hosts dining halls for full meals along with areas providing complimentary frozen yogurt, fruit, and drinks.
+These amenities provide a working environment that can compete with any leading company and satisfy teams working hard to build equipment to take man to Mars.

-Industrial facilities, no matter what their mission, benefit from the strong current of air Mars Air Systems deliver that protects the vast, wide open spaces inherent in large commercial structures and the myriad of doors and openings necessary for operations (and space equipment to exit).
-For both an environment that demands pristine conditions for precision work or biotech or life sciences manufacturing that benefit from the amplified sanitation support found only in Mars HEPAC® or Mars UVC™ Clean Air Series units, Mars Air Systems help facility managers take control of energy savings and sanitation.
-With Mars SimpleLink ™, units tie into building management system and operate with self-adaptive features that allow the units to perform at their most energy savings while being fully programmable and controllable anywhere from a mobile device.
-So, while SpaceX works on going to Mars, they can count on Mars Air Systems to provide the atmospheric support they need here and now.
+Industrial facilities, no matter what their mission, benefit from the strong current of air Mars Air Systems deliver that protects the vast, wide-open spaces in large commercial structures and the myriad of doors and openings necessary for regular operations (and for space equipment to exit).
+For an environment that demands pristine conditions for precision work, or for biotech or life sciences manufacturing that benefit from the enhanced sanitation support found only in Mars HEPAC® or Mars UVC™ Clean Air Series units, Mars Air Systems help facility managers take control of energy savings and sanitation.
+With Mars SimpleLink ™, units tie into building management system and operate with self-adaptive features that allow the units to perform at their most efficient, while being fully programmable and controllable anywhere from a mobile device.
+So while SpaceX works on going to Mars, they can count on Mars Air Systems to provide the atmospheric support they need here and now.

-When you control the processing and shipping of more than 1 billion packages a year through more than 150 fulfillment and sortation centers, those vast working spaces need to be consistently clean and comfortable despite dozens of wide openings for plenty of people and equipment to pass through 24/7.
-One Amazon center is so large it’s the size of 28 football fields...combined.
-These facilities are known to have realized internal temps over 90°F which is a common challenge of large, cavernous spaces.
-And, while goods move in and out as quickly and efficiently as possible, employees are long-time guests who deal with the air quality and temperature constraints for hours each work day, year after year.
+When you process and ship of more than 1 billion packages a year through more than 150 fulfillment and sorting centers, those vast working spaces need to be consistently clean and comfortable despite dozens of wide openings for people and equipment to pass through 24/7.
+One Amazon center is so large it’s the size of 28 football fields.
+These facilities are known to have internal temps reach over 90°F, which is a common challenge for large industrial spaces.
+And, while goods move in and out as quickly, employees are long-term guests who have to deal with the air quality and temperature constraints for hours each day, year after year.
 Industrial facility managers need consistent durable solutions customized for their unique climate and constraints.
-Amazon’s industrial facility managers called in the titan of tough.
-Across the U.S., the Mars air curtain now stands guard at Amazon fulfillment and sortation facilities and manages their many large dock doors as they safeguard against air transfer and pollutant infiltration while keeping passages free and clear from obstructions that lead to accidents.
+So Amazon’s facility managers called in the titan of tough.
+Across the U.S., the Mars air curtain now stands guard at Amazon fulfillment and sorting facilities and manages their many large dock doors.
+They safeguard against air transfer and pollutant infiltration, while keeping passages free and clear from obstructions that lead to accidents.

-Air travel is the most energy intensive and polluting mode of transportation.
-And expansive airport complexes require voluminous quantities of climate-stabilizing energy.
-Exhaust gas from aircraft puts high levels of odorous ultrafine particles into the air and stretches highly trafficked airports like Hartsfield-Jackson Atlanta International and Newark Liberty International Airport with a trifecta of issues to be managed – odorous aircraft emissions, unrelenting vehicular emissions and millions of travelers entering and exiting expansive entryways repeatedly.
-When daunting circumstances threaten the comfort of visitors and take your energy spend to the stratosphere, call in the titan of tough.
-Using a series of 29 units in Newark Liberty International and 32 units at Hartsfield-Jackson Atlanta International across expansive commercial doors, airport administrators can now separate exhaust fumes from the newly arrived visitors in baggage claim and dramatically ramp up operational performance of their facilities.
+Air travel is the most energy-intensive and polluting mode of transportation, and expansive airport complexes require voluminous quantities of climate-stabilizing energy.
+Exhaust gas from aircraft puts high levels of odorous, ultrafine particles into the air and saddles highly trafficked airports like Hartsfield-Jackson Atlanta International and Newark Liberty International Airport with an unholy trifecta of problems: odorous aircraft emissions, unrelenting vehicular emissions, and millions of travelers constantly entering and exiting expansive entryways.
+When daunting circumstances threaten the comfort of visitors and take your energy spend into the stratosphere, call in the titan of tough.
+Using a series of 29 units in Newark Liberty International and 32 units at Hartsfield-Jackson Atlanta International over expansive commercial doors, airport administrators can now separate exhaust fumes from the newly arrived visitors in baggage claim and dramatically ramp up operational performance of their facilities.
 They earn their welcome at any airport.

 One landmark brand deserves another.
-When Perry’s, producers of 13 million gallons of ice cream annually and a New York institution operated by fourth generation family members, recognized the need to secure their high-volume food processing plant, the kingpin of air movement moved in to give aid.
-With assembly lines working both day and night, a process that involves slowly making a batch at a time, and 99 years of commitment to putting “enough of the good stu ” in their products, providing a sanitary, airborne contaminant-free environment to produce over 500 di erent items isn’t just a sweet idea, it’s an essential way of doing business.
-Mars is the helpful control freak when food manufactur- ers and those who make precision commercial products need assur- ance that their plants are free from the ying insects, airborne contam- inants, and moisture issues that impact their product quality and sta safety.
-Using a cluster of Mars Air Systems WindGuard units across their bank of dock doors, the Akron, New York based plant and its over 300 sta members know that the best air management controls are standing guard so they can focus on avor innovations and distribution.
+When Perry’s, producers of 13 million gallons of ice cream annually and a New York institution operated by fourth generation family members, recognized the need to secure their high-volume food processing plant, the kingpin of air movement moved in to help.
+With assembly lines working day and night in a process that involves slowly making a batch at a time, and 99 years of commitment to putting “enough of the good stuff” in their products, providing a sanitary, airborne, and contaminant-free environment to produce over 500 different items isn’t just a sweet idea, – it’s an essential way of doing business.
+Mars is the helpful control freak for when food manufacturers and those making precision commercial products need assur- ance that their plants are free from the flying insects, airborne contaminants, and moisture issues that impact their product quality and safety.
+Using a cluster of Mars Air Systems WindGuard units across their bank of dock doors, the Akron, New York-based plant and its over 300 staff members know that the best air management controls are standing guard so they can focus on flavor innovations and distribution.